Kanekixwof/Luffy-wala-file/README.md

 ##

-**If you need any more modes in repo or If you find out any bugs, mention in [@codexbotzsupport ](https://www.telegram.dog/codexbotzsupport)**
+**If you need any more modes in repo or If you find out any bugs, mention in [@EdgeBots](https://www.telegram.dog/EdgeBots)**

-**Make sure to see [contributing.md](https://github.com/CodeXBotz/File-Sharing-Bot/blob/main/CONTRIBUTING.md) for instructions on contributing to the project!**
+**Make sure to see [contributing.md](https://github.com/GeekLuffy/Edge-FileSharingBot/blob/main/CONTRIBUTING.md) for instructions on contributing to the project!**